 For Sinks:

-1. Remove hair and debris from the drain.
+2. Remove hair and debris from the drain.
 You can use a very inexpensive drain stick from a home improvement store to easily remove hair clogs or remove/clean the stopper.
-To remove the sink stopper, Click Here.
+For a video tutorial on how to remove the sink stopper, Click Here.

 a.
 If the sink is still clogged after these steps, please proceed with a maintenance request.